 Annie on my Mind (1982) – Nancy Garden

 Annie on my Mind was one of the first young adult books to portray a lesbian love story between teenagers.
 Annie and Liza are two seventeen-year-olds coming of age in New York City.
-Annie lives in an upscale neighborhood and attends a private school while Liza comes from a lower-class background.
+Liza lives in an upscale neighborhood and attends a private school while Annie comes from a lower-class background.
 Despite their differences, Annie and Liza meet at the Metropolitan Museum of Art on one fateful rainy day and fall in love.

 Oranges Are Not The Only Fruit (1985) – Jeanette Winterson

 Though not a memoir, Oranges Are Not The Only Fruit is semi-autobiographical and details Jeanette’s experience coming of age in an evangelical household in England.
 Because of her staunchly religious upbringing, Jeanette is an outcast at school.
 She begins a relationship with another girl which makes her an outcast at church as well and complicates her feelings about faith.